Israeli Premier League: Competition

 There are 14 clubs in the league.
 At the end of each season, the two lowest-placed teams are relegated to Liga Leumit while two highest-placed teams of Liga Leumit are promoted in their place.
 For the 2012–13 season the league was decreased from 16 to 14 clubs as a result of reforms passed by the IFA on 27 June 2011.

 The participating clubs first play a conventional round-robin schedule for a total of 26 matches.

 Following this, the top six teams play in a championship playoff, where they meet each other twice.
 Upon its conclusion, the first place team wins the Israeli championship and qualifies to participate in the second qualifying round of the UEFA Champions League.
 The runners-up and the third-placed teams qualify for the second qualifying round of the UEFA Europa Conference League.

 In addition, the Israeli State Cup winners qualify for the first qualifying round of the UEFA Europa League.

-If the State Cup winners are also one of the teams to finish in the league's top three places then the fourth-placed team will also play in UEFA Europa Conference League.
+If the State Cup winners are also one of the teams to finish in the league's top three places then the fourth-placed team will also play in the UEFA Europa Conference League.
 In case the State Cup winners also win the Israeli Premier League then the second-placed league team will play in first qualifying round of the UEFA Europa League.

 In addition, the bottom eight teams will play each other once to avoid two relegation spots.